dramorak/Fractals/README.txt

 		- looking online for canvas optimizations.
 		- Only increase render threshold in vicinity of mouse pointer?
 		- expensively draw up to depth 8, then uniform the color and draw adum infinitum ?

+		- disable alpha
+		- use clearect
+		- secondary canvas
+		- eliminate canvas transform, only work with my own objects.
 	- change size limiter (doesn't always seem to work as wanted? );

 	bugfixes: